Last Updated on 19 January 2026 by Cycloscope

 Tight corners

-Extrawheel can bend about 270ยฐ, making it easier to pass through tight corners such as those kinds of bollards used to avoid motorcyclist on cycling paths.
+Extrawheel can bend about 270°, making it easier to pass through tight corners, such as those bollards used to deter motorcyclists on cycling paths.

 Load distribution

-While the manufacturer sets the load limit for this trailer at 35kg, I advise not to put that much weight on it.
+While the manufacturer sets the load limit for this trailer at 35kg, I advise against putting that much weight on it.
 The uphill drag will increase if the trailer is too heavy.
-I found my favorite set up using the Extrawheel to carry all those bulky items like kitchen equipment, food, spares, water filter, and ukulele.
+I found my favorite setup using the Extrawheel to carry all those bulky items, like kitchen equipment, food, spares, a water filter, and a ukulele.
 I guess the load was about 12/18kg, depending on how much food I carried.

 Other handling issues

-Another downside of riding with a trailer is that you can’t move your bike backward, since the trailer won’t backtrack but bend.
+Another downside of riding with a trailer is that you can’t move your bike backward, since the trailer won’t back up; it just bends.

-One thing that really happens everywhere when riding with an Extrawheel, is people approaching you, staring at this weird piece of equipment and asking loads of questions.
+One thing that really happens everywhere when riding with an Extrawheel is that people approach you, stare at this weird piece of equipment, and ask loads of questions.

-Could be a nice way to meet new people, or an annoyance to deal with, it really depends on your attitude.
+It could be a nice way to meet new people, or an annoyance to deal with; it really depends on your attitude.

 Size and Transportation

 The Extrawheel is really small when packed, the only added bulk is the wheel, the frame itself is almost unnoticeable.
-Extrawheel won’t give you to much trouble to fit it into a bike box.
+Extrawheel won’t give you too much trouble fitting it into a bike box.

 Final opinion about the Extrawheel Voyager Trailer

-Extrawheel seems to overcome all its competitors in terms of weight, handling, and transportability, making it thus the best bicycle touring trailer available on the market.
-Find out where to buy it on the Extrawheel official website.
+Extrawheel seems to outperform all its competitors in terms of weight, handling, and transportability, making it the best bicycle touring trailer on the market.

 Disclaimer: I was given an Extrawheel trailer for free in 2014, and I’m very grateful to Radoslaw, who believed in our project from the first moment.
-Anyway, I’m not using it anymore, since I got it stolen in China and now I switched to a different setup.
-I’m no longer related to the company in any way and all opinion in this article are base on my own unbiased experience.
+Anyway, I’m not using it anymore since it was stolen in China, and I’ve switched to a different setup.
+I’m no longer affiliated with the company in any way, and all opinions in this article are based on my unbiased experience.

 Check also